MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportConfig.md

 ```

 ### -ShadowResubmitTimeSpan
-!!!
-Exchange Server 2013

-This parameter is available only in on-premises Exchange.

-The ShadowResubmitTimeSpan parameter specifies amount of time a server waits before deciding that a primary server has failed and assumes ownership of shadow messages in the shadow queue for the primary server that's unreachable.

-To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes, and s = seconds.

-Valid input for this parameter is 00:00:01 to 1.00:00:00.
-The default value is 03:00:00 or 3 hours.

-This parameter replaces the ShadowHeartbeatRetryCount parameter.

-!!!
-Exchange Server 2016, Exchange Online

 This parameter is available only in on-premises Exchange.

 The ShadowResubmitTimeSpan parameter specifies amount of time a server waits before deciding that a primary server has failed and assumes ownership of shadow messages in the shadow queue for the primary server that's unreachable.